The Editor Suggests :

 droppedImage.pict droppedImage.pict

-Ulluchu Man: A crab deity of Moche culture with the head and legs of a human and the carapace, legs, and claws of a crab, the gilded gold piece is more than two feet tall.
-This enigmatic figure with raised arms was once mounted on a fabric banner covered with gilded metal plates. (see black an white figure below.)
+Ulluchu Man: (n) A crab deity of Moche culture with the head and legs of a human and the carapace, legs, and claws of a crab, the gilded gold piece is more than two feet tall.
+This enigmatic figure with raised arms was once mounted on a fabric banner covered with gilded metal plates.
+(See black an white figure below.)
 He is called Ulluchu Man, because the banner yielded some of the first graphic samples of this ancient fruit ever discovered.
 (See, ulluchu.)
 WHR

 paint17.tiff